pegasust bbe2927871 | ||

 CERTBOT_EMAILS="info@evgeniy-khyst.com info@evgeniy-khyst.com"

-For two and more domains separated by space use double quotes (") around the DOMAINS and CERTBOT_EMAILS variables.
+For two and more domains separated by space use double quotes ("

 For a single domain double quotes can be omitted: